derekvan/obsidian-things3-sync/README.md

 * Using `cmd + P` and run the `Things3 Sync: Bulk Create Things Todo`

-* If tasks are under the header specified in the plugin settings, this command will check to see if they are already in Things.
+* If tasks are under the header `# Now`, this command will check to see if they are already in Things.
 If not, it will create a new task in Things.

 ### Mark Things Todo Complete